Hyundai Sonata Insurance Rates

 Rates are averaged for all Hyundai Sonata models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on Hyundai Sonata insurance consists of not taking risks behind the wheel, maintaining good credit, not filing small claims, and deciding if full coverage is necessary.
-Invest the time to compare rates once a year by obtaining price quotes from direct car insurance companies like GEICO and Progressive, and also from your local independent and exclusive agents.
+Finding better rates on car insurance consists of not taking risks behind the wheel, having good credit, refrain from filing small claims, and consideration of higher deductibles.
+Invest time comparing rates at least every other year by getting quotes from direct car insurance companies like Progressive, GEICO, and Esurance, and also from your local independent and exclusive agents.

-The following is a brief recap of the data that was presented in the illustrations above.
+The following is a brief review of the car insurance concepts covered in the charts and tables above.

-- Drivers who want higher liability limits will pay an extra $500 per year to raise from a minimum limit to 250/500 limits
+- Policyholders who want higher liability limits will pay about $500 per year to raise from 30/60 bodily injury limits to 250/500 limits

 Quotes will help you save on Hyundai Sonatas, regardless of whether you’re searching for 2012, 2009, or 2006 Hyundai Sonata trim levels or the cheapest Hyundai 2016 rates.